oskarkv/map-regexps/readme.md

 - Building the re from data instead of text.
 - Allowing functions as keys in the re literals, and matching when the function returns true.
 E.g. {:a pos?} matches maps that have a positive key for :a.
+- Optimize the matching engine by compiling the ASTs to Clojure code or bytecode instead of to the current instructions.

 If you are interested in these, let me know.